Yuugen64/00001_PortfolioWebsite/README.md

 11.4.20:
 - [011-0.0.5]: Was still having trouble implementing the modals in the way that I wanted to.
 All of the methods seem to cause issues with CSS grid either re-aligning or otherwise messing up the order of the 'cards'.
 Will attempt another approach next time, as there are other things I have to address today.

+11.5.20:
+- [012-0.0.5]: Modals >> Implemented the necessary core functionality for modals to display in the mobile version.
+Also added new feature issues and a milestone for the project to better practice dev ops procedures assuming that in the future I will have to collaborate with other developers."

 <!-- CONTRIBUTING -->